jacbeekers/devops_supporting_tools/README.md

-# CI-CD Pipeline, Provisioning and Maintenance components for Informatica projects
+# Supporting modules for the devops tools

 ## Dependencies